 The criteria for applying to HETI for extenuating circumstances are limited to:

-- Major health problems requiring frequent and ongoing highly specialised treatment that is only available in certain locations, and/or
+- The applicant having Major health problems requiring frequent and ongoing highly specialised treatment that is only available in certain locations, and/or

-- Separation from a dependent during prevocational training that would have significant negative impacts on the functioning of the applicant and/or dependent.
+- Separation of the applicant from a dependent during prevocational training that would have significant negative impacts on the functioning of the applicant and/or dependent.

-Applicants that believe that they have such circumstances as fit the two criteria can apply to have their Extenuating Circumstances application assessed during the allocation and recruitment process.
+Applicants that believe that they have circumstances as outlined above can apply to have their Extenuating Circumstances application assessed during the recruitment process.